 The key to understanding the true meaning behind the message is to look at who created it.
 It’s kind of like telling a joke about being bitchy during PMS.
 As women we can tell the joke, but if a man does it, it’s not so funny.
 So given that this commercial is made by people who are mostly anything but Asian, we have a problem.
 To make the example even more clear, it’s like complaining about your mother.
 You can do it, but the minute a “your mamma” joke is thrown your way, heads will roll.
 Some Asians find this commercial funny.
 To explain this my friend Daniel thoughtfully noted that you have to be in the tribe to tell jokes about the tribe.
 I agree.

 Accurate and diverse portrayals of Asian men (including sexy Asian men) are completely absent from mainstream media leaving only fictional caricatures to paint our view.
 We know the damage hyper-sexual portrayals of women have on women and girls, so I can’t help to think how these asexual portrayals negatively impact the self-esteem and identity of Asian-American men.

 Mainstream media has recently crowned Godfrey Gao as the first Asian American male super model.
 I wonder, if he were around when I was coming up would I have dated more Asian men?
 Should we celebrate the expansion of representations of Asian men in the media?
 Or will portraying Asian men in the same Eurocentric mold of masculinity and sexuality really make a difference in how they are seen?

-All I know is that since fessing up to my own bias, I see Asian men for the complex and varied individuals that they are.
+All I know is that since fessing up to my own racial bias, (aka: racism), I see Asian men for the complex and varied individuals that they are.
 How about you?